Nursing (RN) Associate in Science

 Students are selected for admission to the nursing program based on the following criteria:

-Successful completion of ALL of the required nursing General Education courses and support courses with a prerequisite GPA of 3.00 or higher.
+Successful completion of ALL of the required nursing General Education courses and elective courses with a prerequisite GPA of 3.50 or higher.

-Successful completion of ALL of the required nursing General Education and support courses with a prerequisite GPA of 2.50-2.9.
+Successful completion of ALL of the required nursing General Education and elective courses with a prerequisite GPA of 3.00-3.49.

-Applicants are given priority of admission within each category based on:
+Applicants are given priority of admission within each sub-category based on:

 All nursing courses feature Web-enhanced instruction.
 Students must have access to a computer with Internet capabilities while enrolled in the program.